Yukon Striker

 Yukon Striker is a steel roller coaster at Canada's Wonderland in Vaughan, Ontario.
 Designed as a Dive Coaster from manufacturer Bolliger & Mabillard, the ride opened to the general public on 3 May 2019 in place of SkyRider, a roller coaster that was removed from the park in 2014.
-Featuring a height of 68 m, a length of 1105 m, and a maximum speed of 130 km/h, Yukon Striker is the world's tallest, longest, and fastest dive coaster, sharing its height record with Valravn at Cedar Point.
+Featuring a height of 68 m, a length of 1105 m, and a maximum speed of 130 km/h, Yukon Striker was the world's tallest, longest, and fastest dive coaster until the opening of Tormenta Rampaging Run at Six Flags Over Texas in 2026.
 Its four inversions and drop length of 75 m also set world records among dive coaster models.

 History

 Following the park's removal of SkyRider, Canada's Wonderland began preparations for a new ride.
 In 2014, the park requested a geotechnical investigation of the area, extracting soil samples to assess building a roller coaster's concrete foundation.
 On 19 December 2017, Canada's Wonderland filed an application for a permit to build nine support footers on the water and amend the waterway with a tunnel travelling under the pond within the park.
 A permit was required from the Toronto and Region Conservation Authority (TRCA), as parts of the ride, and the pond beneath it, fall within the Don River watershed.
 The application was approved by the TRCA on 9 January 2018, with construction on the ride's foundations beginning later that month.